Translate

 NATO Exercise Ample Train 1993 at RAF St Mawgan Cornwall.

 The Ample Train Exercise 1993 was held at RAF St Mawgan in the United Kingdom.
-The participating jets deployed there on 23/5/1993.
+The participating jets deployed there on May 23, 1993.

-Nine air arms, with two fast jets each, participated in the operations except the RAF, who participated with three Tornado GR1s.
+Nine air arms, with two fast jets each, participated in the operations except the RAF, which participated with three Tornado GR1s.
 And if I remember correctly, it was a torrid time servicing them in the very damp conditions we all faced that week in May 1993.

 77-0113/CR F-15A 32nd Tactical Fighter Wing USAFE